 The Library proudly serves as the central editorial office for an international music iconography database.
 The Répertoire International d'Iconographie Musicale (RIdIM) is a worldwide effort to identify and catalog art works that feature musical images such as instruments, performers, composers, and events.
 Library staff involved in the project include librarians Alan Green (Project Coordinator) and Sean Ferguson (Editor-in-Chief), Circulation and Media Services Supervisor Jarod Ogier (Associate Editor), and cataloger Gretchen Atkinson.
-In addition, numerous School of Music graduate students have contributed their time and skills, among them Bria Parker, Ursula Crosslin, Jarod Ogier, and Alison Furlong.
-The RIdIM database will eventually be available for free searching on the Web.
-For information, contact Sean Ferguson at 614-292-2319 or firstname.lastname@example.org.
+In addition, numerous School of Music graduate students have contributed their time and skills, among them Bria Parker, Ursula Crosslin, and Alison Furlong.
+The RIdIM database is available for free searching on the Web.
+For information, contact Sean Ferguson at 614-292-2319 or email@example.com.

 Music has been an integral part of Ohio State University from its earliest years.
 The Men's Glee Club dates from 1873, and the University Band from 1879.
 Music courses were first offered in 1908, and dance courses in 1923.
 The Music Library was organized in 1946, moved to Sullivant Hall in 1975, and moved to 175 West 18th Avenue in 2011.

 Materials for the music and dance collections are purchased primarily through general funds from OSU Libraries.
 The Music/Dance Library receives additional funding from the Friends of the Libraries.

 The generosity of our friends plays a vital role in supporting our digital technologies (including streaming audio and video course reserves) and the purchase of essential books, scores, periodicals, and recordings.
 A Music/Dance Library Endowment Fund has been established to help the Library maintain its position as one of the largest and finest collections of its kind.
 Our Builders Fund helps meet current needs.
 (Click the links to make a donation using our secure server.)
 To learn how you can help, phone us at 614-688-0163.
 OSU faculty and staff may also contribute through the annual Campus Campaign: our Endowment is fund number 645087; the Builders Fund is fund number 312947.
 Your contribution to the Music/Dance Library Endowment Fund or our Builders Fund counts toward the $2.5 billion goal of the "But For Ohio State" Campaign launched in October 2012.